Inference for Low-Rank Models

-Moving to step (ii), we see that estimating a rotated $\gamma$ is sufficient for inference about $\theta$.
-Specifically, it is clear that $\widehat\beta$ estimated in this step will be an approximately unbiased estimator for $H^{-1}\beta$.
+Moving on to step (ii), it is clear that $\widehat\beta$ estimated in this step will be an approximately unbiased estimator for $H^{-1}\beta$.
 The rotation matrices will then cancel in estimating the parameter of interest:

 After appropriate scaling, the leading term hidden in the $o_P(1)$ in the final expression will also be asymptotically normal.
 It is this cancellation of rotation matrices that underlies our ``rotation-unbiasedness".
 Furthermore, in models where $\sqrt{n}$-consistency is attainable, $\sqrt{n}(\widehat\theta-\theta)$ is asymptotically normal as long as the initial estimator satisfies $|\widetilde\beta-\beta|=o_P(n^{-1/4})$.